 Recognized False Water Cobra Morphs: PART 1

-UK Hypos/Orange Hypos/UKline Hypos/Recessive Hypos
+UK Hypos/Orange Hypos/UKline Hypos

-These are the 4 broadly used terms for this morph.
+These are the 3 broadly used terms for this morph.
 This is a proven recessive trait.
 The actual originator of this morph is not known, however the first time I saw any being sold as hypos was by the English breeder David Richards in around 2007 and also by coast-to-coast exotics possibly a couple of years earlier.
 False Water Cobras came into the UK reptile trade in around 1990 (as verified by rep-tech), and odd brown/orange individuals have cropped up from time to time in breedings many times between 1990 and now.
 The reason that this mutation has cropped up so often is probably due to the very small genetic variation in the UK false water cobra population.
-The likelihood is that most UK bred false water cobras are in fact carrying this trait.
-I know that at least personally, I have sold all of my 100% hets as normals (probably in the region of 300 individuals), so just from me alone there is going to be a lot of animals out there that will throw hypos when bred together.
+The general likelihood is that most UK bred false water cobras are in fact carrying this trait.
+I know that personally I have sold all of my 100% hets as normals (probably in the region of 300 individuals), so just from me alone there is going to be a lot of animals out there that will throw hypos when bred together.
 I have spoken to various people who bred them in the past at UK reptile shows Doncaster and Kempton Park.
-Two people have some up to me in the last few years selling hypos on my stall and said “oh, we used to get a few like that when we bred them in the 1990s”.
+Two people have some up to me in the last 4 years selling hypos on my stall and said “oh, we used to get a few like that when we bred them in the 1990s”.
 This morph is further confused by the fact that the adults are not as easy to differentiate as the juveniles.

 Image showing normal animal at top and hypo below at age 1 week.